Learning Manifolds from Non-stationary Streaming Data: Conclusions

 \section{Conclusions}

 We have proposed a streaming Isomap algorithm (GP-Isomap) that can be used to learn non-linear low-dimensional representation of high-dimensional data arriving in a streaming fashion.
 We prove that using a GPR formulation to map incoming data instances onto an existing manifold is equivalent to using existing geometric strategies~\citep{schoeneman2017,mahapatra2017}.
 Moreover, by utilizing a small batch for exact learning of the Isomap as well as training the GPR model, the method scales linearly with the size of the stream, thereby ensuring its applicability for practical problems.
 Using the Bayesian inference of the GPR model allows us to estimate the variance associated with the mapping of the streaming instances.
 The variance is shown to be a strong indicator of changes in the underlying stream properties on a variety of data sets.
 By utilizing the variance, one can devise re-training strategies that can include expanding the batch data set.
-While we have focused on Isomap algorithm in this paper, similar formulations can be applied for other NLSDR methods such as LLE~\citep{roweis2000}, etc., and will be explored as future research.

-\acks{} This material is based in part upon work supported by the National Science Foundation under award numbers CNS - 1409551 and IIS - 1641475.
-Access to computing facilities were provided by University of Buffalo Center for Computational Research. {}
+While in the experiments we have demonstrated the ability of GP-Isomap to detect shifts in the underlying distributions, the algorithm can also be used to detect gradual shifts, as illustrated in Figure~\ref{fig:expts}.
+While we have focused on Isomap algorithm in this paper, similar formulations can be applied for other NLDR methods such as LLE~\citep{roweis2000}, etc., and will be explored as future research. \begin{acks} This material is based in part upon work supported by the National Science Foundation under award numbers CNS - 1409551 and IIS - 1641475.
+Access to computing facilities were provided by University of Buffalo Center for Computational Research. \end{acks}